Book Now →

 Brisbane's enviable location puts islands, rainforests, beaches, and mountains within easy reach for a perfect day away from the city

-A pristine sand island just 75 minutes by ferry, famous for snorkelling around the Tangalooma Wrecks, hand-feeding wild dolphins at dusk, and spectacular sandboarding on massive dunes.
+A pristine sand island on Quandamooka Country just 75 minutes by ferry, famous for snorkelling the Tangalooma Wrecks, hand-feeding wild dolphins at dusk, and spectacular sandboarding.

 📍 75 min ferry🏖️ Full Day